ctripcorp/xredis/README.md

    * swap-mode controls how ror do swap, could be: disk or memory. disk: store cold keys on disk, hot keys in memory and do SWAP hot cold if needed. memory: disable swap feature, act as vanilla redis (not ready yet).

 3. swap-max-db-size
-   * Maximun size of disk usage allowed. if disk usage execeeds the limit redis will reject DENYOOM commands. default is 0 (unlimited).
+   * maximum size of disk usage allowed. if disk usage execeeds the limit redis will reject DENYOOM commands. default is 0 (unlimited).

 ### Detail Confs
 1. [Detailed Confs](docs/ror.conf.md)